johnhenry/http-store/readme.md

     -v, --verbose       Print verbose output to the command line.
     -p, --port          Listening port for HTTP requests.
     --charset           Default encoding for stored objects.
-    --bodylimit         Limit of body to read.
+    --body-limit        Limit of body to read.
-    --dequeueinterval   Dequeue interval for connected sockets.
-    --popinterval       Pop interval for connected sockets.
-    --basetype          Default type assigned to stored objects.
+    --base-type         Default type assigned to stored objects.
+    --no-peek
-    --unsafeget         Enables removal of items through GET get method by appending "?dequeue=true" to url if set.
+    --unsafe-get        Enables removal of items through GET get method by appending "?dequeue=true" to url if set.
-    --captureheaders    Capture and store all headers along with body.
+    --capture-headers   Capture and store all headers along with body.
     --mongoprotocol     Protocol for connecting to mongo host.
     --mongohost         MongoDB database host.
     --mongouser         MongoDB database user name.